 Community involvement

 There is a tremendous need and opportunity for stewardship in Toronto that cannot be met by government alone.
-Citizen and community involvement in stewardship will benefit not only the land and resident wild species, but the people who participate in it.
+Community involvement in stewardship will benefit not only the land and resident wild species, but the people who participate in it.